-To assist federal agencies in considering a range of energy price scenarios, escalation rates may be computed based on: (1) the annual energy price forecasts of the EIA, which do not currently (2019) account for carbon pricing, and (2) EIA projections adjusted by NIST for three levels of potential carbon pricing.
+To assist federal agencies in considering a range of energy price scenarios, escalation rates may be computed based on: (1) the annual energy price forecasts of the EIA, which do not currently (2019) account for carbon pricing, and (2) EIA projections adjusted by NIST for three social cost of carbon (SCC) projections.
 This range of rates may be considered by federal agencies for use as energy price escalation rates for contract payments, assuming the payments are based on projected annual energy cost savings.